Cassiano (singer): Life and career

 In 1973 by Odeon, Cassiano recorded his second LP, "Apresentamos Nosso Cassiano," on which he interpreted ten compositions of his own, including "Cedo ou Tarde" (in partnership with Suzana), "Me Chame Atenção" (composed with Renato Britto) and "Castiçal."
 Although the songs had gained a more pop veneer compared to the first album, the record still had moments of quasi-psychedelia and an echo of progressive rock, in addition to the absence of a commercial hit, which made it difficult to assimilate the work on the country's radio stations.

 It was then that, starting in 1975, Cassiano finally achieved commercial success in Brazil with the singles "A Lua e Eu" and "Coleção" (both composed in partnership with Paulo Zdanowski), whose success was also boosted by the inclusion of both on the soundtrack of the telenovelas "O Grito" (where "A Lua e Eu" entered) and "Locomotivas" (where "Coleção" entered), both from Rede Globo.
 With these two songs in the repertoire, the 1976 album "Cuban Soul" became the reference record of his work, but even this success did not ease Cassiano's relationship with record companies.

 In 1978, CBS gave up on releasing a fourth Cassiano album because it considered it a product with no guaranteed financial return.
 At that same time, health problems began to hinder the musician's musical career.
-Forced to remove part of his lung, Cassiano could only resume his career, in a much more measured way, in 1984.
-A new work, which would also be his last studio LP alive, was released in 1991.
+Forced to remove part of his lung, Cassiano was only able to resume his career, in a much more measured way, in 1984.
+A new work, which would also be his last studio LP, was released in 1991.
 The album "Cedo ou Tarde" featured Sandra de Sá, Ed Motta and Claudio Zoli - three artists clearly influenced by him - Djavan, Luiz Melodia and Marisa Monte.
-In addition to re-recorded old hits, there was also one or another unreleased composition, such as "Rio Best-seller", but without control of the album's musical direction, Cassiano was extremely dissatisfied with the final result of this tribute-LP, and the singer has never recorded an album since, remaining reclusive and withdrawn throughout his last three decades of life in an apartment in the south zone of Rio de Janeiro.
+In addition to re-recorded old hits, there were also a few unreleased compositions (such as "Rio Best-seller"), but without control of the album's musical direction, Cassiano was extremely dissatisfied with the final result of this tribute-LP, and the singer never recorded another album, remaining reclusive and withdrawn in an apartment in the south zone of Rio de Janeiro for the last three decades of his life.

 In 2000, Ed Motta produced "Cassiano Coleção", a compilation album with 14 tracks taken from the three LPs Cassiano released between 1971 and 1976.

 In 2021, Cassiano's lung problems worsened.
-After a few weeks of hospitalization at the Hospital Estadual Carlos Chagas in Rio de Janeiro, the composer eventually died, at the age of 77, of a cardiac arrhythmia on May 7.
+After a few weeks of hospitalization at the Hospital Estadual Carlos Chagas in Rio de Janeiro, the composer died of a cardiac arrhythmia on May 7, at the age of 77.